 We cycled to the village of Saint-Sauvant from La Garde.
 This is the adjacent village to the site where the operation was based in the woods near by.
 The SAS operations base was generally mobile.
 At Saint-Sauvant a minor party of British troopers had a missed parachute drop and landed in the village square!
 A memorial is erected in the square to all of the men of the operation.
 It hosts a map of Operation Bulbasket and a brief description of the events.

-The bodies were laid to rest with full funeral honours in Rom.
+The bodies were removed from this site and laid to rest with full funeral honours in Rom.
 Hosted by the people of a now, unoccupied France.

-Still to this day, the Commonwealth War Graves are carefully looked after by the locals.
-And a memorial service is held every year in Rom and at the memorial site nearby.
+Still to this day, the Commonwealth War Graves are carefully looked after by the locals for Rom.
+A memorial service is held every year in Rom and at the memorial site in the woods nearby.

 The map is interactive.
 Click on the route or icons for detail.